 Linear functions are a cornerstone of mathematics, appearing everywhere from basic algebra to advanced calculus.
 Their simplicity and predictability make them incredibly useful for modeling real-world phenomena.
 Understanding the concept of a function and its domain is crucial before diving into specific methods.

 A function, in its simplest form, is a relationship between two sets of elements.
-The first set is called the domain, and it represents all possible input values (often denoted as x).
-The second set is called the range, and it represents all possible output values (often denoted as y or f(x)).
+Now, the second set is called the range, and it represents all possible output values (often denoted as y or f(x)).
 The function itself is the rule that dictates how each input value from the domain is transformed into a corresponding output value in the range.
+Even so, the first set is called the domain, and it represents all possible input values (often denoted as x).
 For every input, there should be only one output to qualify as a function.

 Comprehensive Overview